mcmtroffaes/pycddlib/INSTALL.rst

 (for Python 3.7 to 3.11; for other versions of Python you will need to build from source, see below).

-On Linux, this will install from source, and you will need `GMP <https://gmplib.org/>`_ as well as the Python development headers.
+On Linux and Mac, this will install from source, and you will need `GMP <https://gmplib.org/>`_ as well as the Python development headers.
 Your